 Immerse yourself in the beauty of butterflies as Butterfly Kaleidoscope presented by Citizens Energy Group returns to the Hilbert Conservatory!
 As you walk through the warm, aromatic indoor garden, more than 40 species of butterflies will flit nearby — and one might even land on you!
 If you want to see these beautiful critters take their first flight, plan on coming to a scheduled release at the Conservatory.

 Go to the Dolphin Presentation

 The daily Dolphin Presentations are one of our most popular features and they're included free with regular Zoo admission.
 However, seating in the Dolphin Pavilion is limited, so if you want to pick the presentation you attend, get your tickets as soon as you come through the gate!
 And if you choose to sit in the Splash Zone, be prepared to get wet by tucking away your smart phone or camera.

 If you want to learn more about our animals, check out our daily Animal Keeper Chats.
 Sessions change seasonally, so as you enter, hold onto the schedule you receive along with your Zoo Map.

 Stop and Smell the Roses

+There's always something in bloom at White River Gardens.
+In the spring season, DeHaan Tiergarten showcases hundreds of tulips that fill our outdoor garden beds with vibrant colors each year!
+Plus, admission is included with regular Zoo admission!
 The Gardens are here to inspire!
 So if you're a gardening guru, we suggest bringing a notepad (or smart phone) to jot down any tips you collect from our Gardener's Notes signs or favorite plants you find.